MikkelSchubert/paleomix/docs/installation.rst

     $ (paleomix) ln -s ~/*conda*/envs/paleomix/share/picard-*/picard.jar ~/install/jar_root/

 .. note::
-    If you installed miniconda in a different location, then you can obtain the location of the `paleomix` environment by running `conda env list`.
+    If you installed conda in a different location, then you can obtain the location of the `paleomix` environment by running `conda env list`.

 Once completed, you can test the environment works correctly using the pipeline test commands described in :ref:`examples`.